Skip to content

 os_arch=["Linux"]

-The current rule manifest file is configured to execute every minute.
+The current rule manifest configuration executes every minute.

 systemctl restart scheck.service

-After restarting the server, the script is executed every minute, and the hostname can be modified after one minute.
+After restarting the server, the script will run every minute, and you can modify the hostname after one minute.

-The static hostname is saved in the /etc/hostname file and can be modified by name.
+The static hostname is stored in the /etc/hostname file and can be modified via the command.

 hostnamectl set-hostname myclient1

-scheck's own lua reference library file is in the installation directory rules.d/libs, and the function list and interface documentation can be viewed online.
+The scheck built-in Lua reference library files are located in the rules.d/libs directory under the installation path.
+The function list and interface documentation can be viewed online.

 local directorymonitor = require("directorymonitor")